Alter existing dynamic tables

 • Rename, swap, or add clustering keys to your dynamic tables

-You might want to adjust your dynamic tables’ warehouse for cost efficiency or performance boost.
-For more information, see Compute cost and How warehouse configurations affect dynamic table performance.
+Adjust your dynamic tables’ warehouse for cost efficiency or performance boost.
+For more information, see Compute costs and Understand warehouse usage for dynamic tables.

 To change the warehouse or target lag for a dynamic table, use the ALTER DYNAMIC TABLE command.
 For example: